hardikajani/taskmanagementapp/README.md

 ###
 ## **User Features:**
 1. **Task Interaction:**
-    - Change task status (in progress or completed).
+    - Add task (title, description, and a status ).
+    - Update task title, description, and a status (e.g., "To Do," "In Progress," "Done").
+    - Delete task.
     - View detailed task information.

-2. **Communication:**
-    - Add comments or chat to task activities.

 ## **General Features:**
 1. **Authentication and Authorization:**
+    - User create account.
     - User login with secure authentication.
-    - Role-based access control.
+    - User-based access control.

-2. **Profile Management:**
-    - Update user profiles.

-3. **Password Management:**
-    - Change passwords securely.

-4. **Dashboard:**
+2. **Dashboard:**
-    - Provide a summary of user activities.
+    - Provide a list of tasked added by user.
-    - Filter tasks into todo, in progress, or completed.
+    - Filter tasks into todo, in progress, or done.
+    - Update task title, description, and a status (e.g., "To Do," "In Progress," "Done").
+    - Delete task.

 ## **Technologies Used:**